 Social media ads

-Social media is one of the most popular mediums to advertise on; not only is just about everyone is active on social media, but most social media platforms (including Facebook and Instagram) offer unparalleled targeting options that let you get extremely specific with who, exactly, sees your ads.
+Social media is one of the most popular mediums to advertise on; not only is just about everyone is active on social media, but most social media platforms (including Facebook and Instagram) offer unparalleled targeting options that let you get extremely specific with who, exactly, sees your ads, such as Facebook video ads.

 This allows you to create ads targeted to specific audiences, which can drive up conversions (and drive down costs).
 So, for example, if you were trying to drive local business, instead of showing your ads to everyone within a five-mile radius, you can narrow down the audience by parameters like age, gender, income level, interests, and whether they follow your competitors to make sure the people that see your ads are the people most likely to actually become customers.